 Composting time varies depending on how much cardboard you add to your compost heap.
 It can takes about six to nine months to fully compost cardboard.

 How do you shred cardboard for compost?

-There are two ways to shred cardboard.
+There are two ways to shred cardboard for composting.
 The first option is to tear it apart with your hands.
 This method works well for smaller pieces of cardboard.
 Alternatively, you can use a pair of scissors to shred it.
 Be careful not to cut yourself while doing this.

 Can you compost pizza boxes?

-Pizza boxes are made of corrugated cardboard, which means they’re a safe bet for composting.
+Yes, you can compost pizza boxes because they are made of corrugated cardboard, which means they’re a safe bet for composting.
 However, they contain a lot of grease, so you’ll need to wash them before putting them in the compost bin.

 Can toilet paper rolls be composted?